 Dockery Farms, located in the heart of the Mississippi Delta between Cleveland and Ruleville, is considered by many, including blues legend B.B.
 King, to be the birthplace of the blues.
 Guitarist Charley Patton's father was employed at Dockery Farms, and it was here that the younger Patton began creating the innovative sound that would influence many other musicians and later be referred to as the blues.
 Other unforgettable bluesmen who worked at or visited Dockery Farms to play the blues included Robert Johnson, Son House, and Howlin' Wolf.
 At this same time about 300 miles away in New Orleans, a different music - jazz - was being played.

 The curriculum shows how the blues, perhaps more than any other music, is jazz's greatest influence.
 From the creation of jazz a century ago to the modern jazz of today, the blues has been a benchmark for jazz musicians.
-As the blues and jazz continue to evolve, the connection remains unbroken.

 The Blues and Jazz curriculum debuted in 2007 when the Institute presented a two-week Blues and Jazz educational tour for more than 5,000 Mississippi public school students.
 The tour was headlined by internationally renowned saxophonists Bobby Watson and Antonio Hart and featured blues guitarist Alvin "Youngblood" Hart and jazz vocalist Lisa Henry.
 Through visits to public schools in Cleveland, Jackson, Natchez, Oxford, Rosedale, and Ruleville, the musicians presented schoolwide assembly programs plus jazz band and vocal jazz clinics for advanced high school student musicians.